rachjoseph3/secondsToTime/README.md

 # secondsToTime
-a quick function to turn seconds into hours, minutes, and seconds, and returns a statement for how long the program took to run
+a quick python 2.7 function to turn seconds into hours, minutes, and seconds, and returns a statement for how long the program took to run